nwrousell/data1030-homelessness-project/README.md

 2. `figures/` - Stores visualizations; from EDA to model result comparisons
 3. `results/` - Trained models and comparison results
 4. `report/` - Report on development pipeline, methodology, and model results.
 5. `src/` - Contains all of the code.
-EDA can be found in EDA.ipynb; Autoregression, splitting, preprocessing, and model development can be found in model_development.ipynb; Evaluation and interpretation of model results is in model_evaluation.ipynb.
+EDA can be found in `EDA.ipynb`; Autoregression, splitting, preprocessing, and model development can be found in `model_development.ipynb`; Evaluation and interpretation of model results is in `model_evaluation.ipynb`

 The key packages used in this project are the following*: